• Skip to primary navigation

 • fried shallots

-• sliced sausage
+• sliced and browned sausage

 • finely shredded red cabbage